-- (1) The Moderator shall preside over all Meetings of the Association, and fulfill such duties as required upon the presiding officer of this Associational body. - (2) The Vice-Moderator shall perform the duties of the Moderator in the absence of, or at the request of the Moderator. - (3) The Clerk-Treasurer shall fulfill the following duties: - a.
+- (1) The Moderator shall preside over all Meetings of the Association, and fulfill such duties as required upon the presiding officer of this Associational body. - (2) The Vice-Moderator shall perform the duties of the Moderator in the absence of, or at the request of the Moderator.
+(3) - The Clerk-Treasurer shall fulfill the following duties: - a.
 The Clerk shall record and preserve the proceedings of all the Associational Meetings.
+The Clerk shall distribute the Meetings.
 The Clerk shall distribute the Uniform Church Letter forms to the clerks of the churches affiliated with the Association.
-The Clerk shall compile the reports and statistics of the churches and issue a book of minutes as soon as is practical after the Fall Meeting. - b.
-The Treasurer shall preserve all money paid into the treasury, pay the same to the order of the Association, and make a full and complete report of all receipts and disbursements at each Quarterly Meeting, - plus a year end report at the Fall Meeting.

-(4) The trustees shall have the authority to transfer or hold title to any properties for the Association.
-All transactions of the elected trustees shall be authorized by the Association in it's meetings. - (5) In the event the Office of the Moderator of the Association shall become vacant, the Vice-Moderator shall immediately become the Moderator for the unexpired term of office without any further action by the Association by the Association - further action by the Association.
+The Clerk shall compile the reports and statistics of the churches and issue a book of minutes as soon as is - b.
+The Treasurer shall preserve all money paid into the treasury, pay the same to the order of the Association, and make a full and complete report of all receipts and disbursements at each Quarterly Meeting, - (4) The trustees shall have the authority to transfer or hold title to any properties for the Association.
+All transactions of the elected trustees shall be authorized by the Association in it's meetings. - (5) In the event the Office of the Moderator of the Association shall become vacant, the Vice-Moderator shall immediately become the Moderator for the unexpired term of office without any further action by the Association.
+(6) The vacancies occurring in the office of Vice-

-(6) The vacancies occurring in the office of ViceModerator and other General Officers, except Moderator, will be nominated by the Nominating Committee at the next Association Meeting.
+Moderator and other General Officers, except Moderator, will be nominated by the Nominating Committee at the next Association Meeting.